mattw200/gemstone-profiler-logger/README.md

    sudo is required for reading `/sys/devices/system/cpu/cpu*/cpufreq/cpuinfo_cur_freq` and possibly other sensor files (platform-dependent).

-   An example of the output from this program is shown in: 'get-pmcs-pmcs-output.example'
+   An example of the output from this program is shown in: `get-pmcs-pmcs-output.example`

    The pmc-get-pmcs gives an instantaneous snapshot of the time, CPU frequency and the PMCs.
 However, the PMC registers overflow.
 Therefore, just sampling